Nandish1212/Figma-Designes-/README.md

-# Figma-Designes-
+# Figma-Designs-
-This is an repository for the designes created in figma and other UX tools.
+This is a repository for the designs created in Figma and other UI tools.